Jean Chrétien: Retirement

-In April 2007, Chrétien and Canadian book publishers Knopf Canada and Éditions du Boréal announced they would be publishing his memoirs, My Years as Prime Minister, which will recount Chrétien's tenure as prime minister.
+In April 2007, Chrétien and Canadian book publishers Knopf Canada and Éditions du Boréal announced they would be publishing his memoirs, My Years as Prime Minister, which would recount Chrétien's tenure as prime minister.
 The book was announced under the title of A Passion for Politics.
 It arrived in bookstores in October 2007, in both English and French, but the promotional tour was delayed due to heart surgery.
 As well Straight from the Heart was republished with a new preface and two additional chapters detailing his return to politics as the leader of the Liberal Party and his victory in the election of 1993.
 Publisher Key Porter Books timed the re-issuing to coincide with the publication of My Years as Prime Minister.

 On October 1, 2007, Chrétien was playing at the Royal Montreal Golf Club, north of Montreal, at a charity golf event.
 Playing alongside a cardiologist, he mentioned his discomfort, saying he "had been suffering some symptoms for some time" and the doctor advised he come for a check up.
 After examination, Chrétien was hospitalized at the Montreal Heart Institute, with unstable angina, a sign a heart attack might be imminent.
 He underwent quadruple heart bypass surgery as a result on the morning of October 3, 2007.
 The operation forced Chrétien to delay a promotional tour for his book.
 He was "expected to have a full and complete recovery".

-In November 2008, Chrétien and former NDP leader Ed Broadbent came out of retirement to negotiate a formal coalition agreement between the Liberals, the New Democratic Party and the Bloc Québécois, the first power-sharing coalition since the Union government of 1917–18 founded in response to the conscription crisis caused by World War I, in a bid to form a new government to replace the government of Prime Minister Stephen Harper.
+In November 2008, Chrétien and former NDP leader Ed Broadbent came out of retirement to negotiate a formal coalition agreement between the Liberals, the New Democratic Party and the Bloc Québécois, the first power-sharing coalition since the Union government of 1917–1918 founded in response to the conscription crisis caused by World War I, in a bid to form a new government to replace the government of Prime Minister Stephen Harper.
 Harper's request to prorogue parliament was granted by Governor General Michaëlle Jean, staving off the opposition's scheduled motion of non-confidence.

 On August 5, 2010, Chrétien complained of experiencing difficulty walking, and was admitted to a hospital.
 A brain scan was conducted the next day, and it revealed that a 3 centimeter wide subdural hematoma was pushing 1.5 centimeters into his brain.
 Emergency surgery was then performed that afternoon, and the blood was successfully drained.
 He was released from hospital on August 9, 2010.
 Doctors, who were impressed with the speed of his recovery, ordered him to rest for two to four weeks.

 Chrétien's name was rumoured as a replacement for Kofi Annan as secretary-general of the United Nations.